skenqbx/rail/doc/api.markdown

 Returns `this`.

 ### Event 'request'
-Emitted after the request object has been created and the send-buffer has been flushed.
+Emitted after the request object has been created and the `ReplayBuffer` has been flushed.

 `function({Object} request)`